By Lori Blalock

 Sunday in the Old 96 District

 Sunday Morning – The lake is calling and Hickory Knob has the answer.
 It’s time to get out on the water and take a turn or two around the beautiful lake.
 The park has canoe, kayak and paddle boards available for half-day and all-day rentals.
 There should be just enough time to get in a few paddles before check out.
-Additionally, Earth Connection Outfitters, located less than 10 miles from Hickory Knob State Park, rents watercraft as well.
+Additionally, Palmetto Pines Outfitters, located less than 10 miles from Hickory Knob State Park, rents watercraft as well.

 Sunday Afternoon – After working up an appetite on the water, it’s almost time to say farewell to Hickory Knob State Park but not before a delicious lunch.
 The park restaurant knows that traditionally, Sundays in the south means a proper family lunch – or Sunday dinner – as it’s commonly referred to around here.
 How does a plateful of southern fried chicken and all the fixings sound?